 The book explains that our whole universe started as a singularity and the big bang from this created the whole universe, from the galaxies, stars, planets and everything in existence.

 Given the contributions Professor Hawking has made to understanding the universe, and the challenges he has faced whilst doing this, it is not difficult to see him being a perfect subject of a film.
 In 2014, The Theory of Everything was released, based on a book by Professor Hawking’s former wife, the film highlights the brightest and darkest times of the young scientist, from his academic rise contrasted to the descent of his health all the more keeping heart and hope.

 Here at Greaterskies we shared the same city as our pioneer Professor Stephen Hawking, who quite simply engaged the minds of generations and will be doing so for decades.
 Through his determination and will in the face of adversity - he says it best

 I want to share my excitement and enthusiasm about this quest.
 So remember to look up at the stars and not down at your feet.
 Try to make sense of what you see and wonder about what makes the universe exist.
 Be curious, and however difficult life may seem, there is always something you can do, and succeed at.
 It matters that you don’t just give up.

 Thank you Professor Hawking.

-You will be given immediate access to six image files for each available color.
+Download six image files for each available color.
 Each image file is optimized for a different print size, from 21.6x27.9cm to 50x70cm.
-You will be given immediate access to six image files for each available color.
+Download six image files for each available color.
 Each image file is optimized for a different print size, from 8.5x11" to 18x24".